 Ingredients

-- You'll need several pantry staples including all purpose flour, granulated sugar, salt, and baking powder.
+- You'll need several pantry staples including all-purpose flour, granulated sugar, salt, and baking powder.

 - You can use fresh or frozen blueberries to make these mini muffins.

 - Buttermilk adds a slight tang to offset the sweetness of the muffins.
+I don’t recommend substituting it in this recipe.

 - Vanilla extract adds a delicious sweet flavor to the batter.